-(1) the Complainant is the owner of, inter alia, International (Madrid) Reg.
-No. 964615 from January 8, 2008, for the trade mark, SODEXO (the "Trade Mark");

-(2) the disputed domain name was registered on March 3, 2002, and redirects to a suspicious website as described later; and

-(3) there is no commercial or other relationship between the Parties and the Complainant has not authorized the Respondent to use the Trade Mark or to register any domain name incorporating the Trade Mark.
+- (1) the Complainant provides ad supported video-on-demand services by reference to the trademark, TUBI (the "Trade Mark"); - (2) the Complainant is the owner of, inter alia, United States Patent & Trademark Office ("USPTO") Reg.
+No. 5,414,516 from February 27, 2018, for the Trade Mark; - (3) the disputed domain name was registered on February 22, 2022 and resolves to a website which streams ad supported videos-on-demand and which uses the Trade Mark, another of the Complainant's registered trade marks, TUBI TV, and which generally replicates the look and feel of the Complainant's own website; and - (4) there is no commercial or other relationship between the Parties and the Complainant has not authorized the Respondent to use the Trade Mark or to register any domain name incorporating the Trade Mark.